-For the financial year 2018/19, it is proposed that in respect of debt that is supported by Revenue Support Grant (RSG), MRP is calculated using the Capital Financing Requirement (CFR) method.
-For new borrowing for which no Government support is being given and is therefore self- financed, it is proposed that the Asset Life method is used, with the exception of the borrowing related to the development of the leisure facilities, where the Annuity Asset Life method will be used.
+For the financial year 2020/21, it is proposed that in respect of debt that is supported by Revenue Support Grant (RSG), MRP is calculated using the Capital Financing Requirement (CFR) method.
+For new borrowing for which no Government support is being given and is therefore self-financed, it is proposed that the Annuity Asset Life method will be used.

-The CFR method calculates MRP as 4% of the non-housing CFR at the end of the preceding financial year (4% of the capital expenditure funded by supported borrowing).
+The CFR method calculates MRP as 2% of the non-housing CFR at the end of the preceding financial year (2% of the capital expenditure funded by supported borrowing).
 This is consistent with the way in which supported borrowing costs are paid through Revenue Support Grant.